jchris/pouchdb-phonegap-ios/README.md

 This is really handy in a development context, especially for rapid prototyping.

 ## TODOs

+This whole thing is really experimental and should perhaps be redone from scratch, but so far it works.

 * Make the sample app less lame
 * App runtime includes require.js style loader